-In 1998, emojis were created to represent the first language born of the digital world, designed to add an emotional nuance to otherwise flat text.
+In 1998, emojis were created to represent the first language born to the digital world, designed to add an emotional nuance to otherwise flat text.
 We all see them, and most likely use them, every day to communicate.
-With 92% of the world’s online population using emojis, it’s critical that marketers are using them to communicate to potential and current customers.
+With 92% of the world’s online population using emojis, it's critical that marketers are using them to communicate with potential and current customers.
 So, let’s dive in and learn how you can use emojis!

 What is an emoji?

 Emojis are small digital icons representing people, emotions, objects, weather, animals, countries, etc. used for communicating visually!
 As of March 2020, there are a total of 3,304 emojis in the Unicode Standard.
 And that number keeps growing with new emojis being released regularly!
 Emojis provide us with a way to express our thoughts, visually communicate with others, and provide a sense of emotions when we speak.